Online Robust and Adaptive Learning from Data Streams: Introduction

 \subsubsection{Empirical demonstration of the proposed algorithm}

-We evaluated the effectiveness of SRA for both synthetic and real datasets.
-We empirically showed characteristics of SRA by inspecting the dependencies on the parameters of SRA, and these were consistent with those in the theoretical analysis.
-We also compared the performance of SRA with those of the previously proposed algorithms \citep{Neal1999,Yamanishi2004,Cappe2009}, including important tasks such as change detection and anomaly detection.
-Consequently, SRA was superior to other algorithms.
+We evaluated the effectiveness of SRA on both synthetic and real datasets.
+We empirically showed characteristics of SRA by inspecting the dependencies on the parameters of SRA; these were consistent with those of the theoretical analysis.
+We also compared the performance of SRA with those of the previously proposed online learning algorithms~ \citep{Neal1999,Yamanishi2004,Cappe2009} and concep drift detection algorithms~ \citep{Bifet2007,Raab2020,Page1954} , on important tasks, including change detection and anomaly detection.
+It was determined that SRA was superior to other algorithms.